top of page

 If you have any queries at all relating to the solar farm please complete and submit the form below or email us directly at: bourton@oneplanet.ltd

-Set out below are some answers to FAQs on the construction and operation phases.
+Set out below are some answers to FAQs:

 How many solar panels will be installed on the site?